Back to Blog

 Bootcamps provide concentrated, practical training in specific tech domains, and they certainly – if nothing else – demonstrate a candidate’s commitment to learning and skill development.
 While not a substitute for traditional degrees in every work scenario, they do offer current, industry-relevant skills that are immediately applicable in tech roles.
 For roles in our back-end operations and web dev teams, candidates with bootcamp experience often display a readiness to contribute effectively from day one.

-What Should a Coding Bootcamp Teach You?
+What Should a Software Engineering Bootcamp Teach You?

 When it comes to evaluating curriculum, we’ve found the best approach is to work backward from the job you want.
 To get an accurate idea of the skills you need to learn to land a job after your bootcamp, we asked ChatGPT to do a bit of analysis.